RedBeardLab/rediSQL/doc/docs/blog/golang/using-redisql-with-golang.md

 ## Setting up the database

 In order to work with RediSQL is necessary to do a small setup.
 The first step is always to create a database, then we create the tables inside the databases and finally the different statements if they are necessary.

-It is always a good idea to use statements instead of building query by hand. but it is not mandatory.
+It is always a good idea to use statements instead of building query by hand, but it is not mandatory.
 The use of statements eliminate the risk of SQL injection and it is more performant, since the query is parsed only once and not every time it get executed.

-In our case we create a simple database, `HN`.
+In our case we create a simple database that we will call `HN`.

 ```golang
 r.Do(radix.Cmd(nil, "REDISQL.CREATE_DB", "HN"))